zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 * the CPU activity on your system is caused by something other than your HTTP request processing
 * this time (time running + time waiting for the CPU) includes time spent doing context switches between processes, and time spent on-CPU inside the kernel

+It's also worth noting that the load average is an exponentially decaying average.
+This means that if your load average is changing over time, it's hard to know what the non-exponentially-decaying load average is.

 There’s likely another caveat I’ve missed, but I think that’s most of them.

 ### a version for time spent *on* the CPU